Admission to the master's program is competitive, and successful applicants usually meet the following criteria:

 - A bachelor's degree in psychology; if a student does not have an undergraduate psychology major, 15-21 hours of undergraduate coursework as prescribed by the graduate coordinator may be substituted with the approval of the Graduate Admissions Committee.

 - An undergraduate grade point average (GPA) of 3.00 or above; students with otherwise strong credentials who do not meet the 3.00 GPA requirement may, at the discretion of the Graduate Admissions Committee, be admitted to the program with provisional status.

-- Verbal + Quantitative combined GRE scores of 1000 are preferred, but applicants with lower scores whose applications are otherwise strong will be considered.
+- GRE scores of 150 or above on Verbal and Quantitative portions of GRE are preferred, but applicants with lower scores whose applications are otherwise strong will be considered.

-- Successful international students typically have scores of 600 or more on the paper-based TOEFL test.
+- Successful international students typically have scores of 100 or more on the internet-based TOEFL test.